vincentleeuwen/python-cooking-with-objects/README.md

 ###5.
 Create a array of dishes calling its constructor with a name

-- require the file containing the dish class inside the file containing the menu class
+- import the file containing the dish class inside the file containing the menu class

 ```python
 from dish import Dish